honeynet/capture-hpc/capture-server/Readme.txt

   + With stop option: Force capture exit immediately java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port> stop

-  + With resume option: Capture will get all unvisited urls from last operation for inspecting. java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port> resume
+  + With resume option: Capture will get all unvisited urls from last operation for inspecting (note that start needs to be run before resume). java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port> resume

   + With -i input-url file and -c false option, Capture will get all urls from input-url file, insert these urls into database without checking existence of these urls in database, and then EXIT (NO OPERATION).